dyninst/dyninst/docs/instructionAPI/overview.rst

 ====================

-For very new binaries that have an ISA Dyninst does not yet support, it is possible to hook in a user-level decoder to provide information to Dyninst about these instructions/
+For very new binaries that have an ISA Dyninst does not yet support, it is possible to hook in a user-level decoder to provide information to Dyninst about these instructions.

 ..  rli:: https://raw.githubusercontent.com/dyninst/examples/master/disassemble/unknown_instruction.cpp
     :language: cpp